Why are you here??

-This is the home page for cocos3d, a sophisticated, yet intuitive and easy-to-use, 3D application development framework for the iOS platform.
-With cocos3d, you can build sophisticated, dynamic 3D games and applications using Objective-C.
+Cocos3D is a sophisticated, yet intuitive and easy-to-use, 3D application development framework for iOS, Android and OSX platforms.
+With Cocos3D, you can build sophisticated, dynamic 3D games and applications using Objective-C.

 - Seamless integration with the iOS